+First in our list of Modern Violinists is Lara St. John.
 Lara St. John is a Canadian, iguana loving violinist who has studied and played all over the world.
 Initially studying with Richard Lawrence, she gave her first performance as an orchestral soloist at age four.
 She then started travelling to Cleveland, Ohio where she received lessons from Linda Cerone.
-After spending a year studying with Gérard Jarry in Paris, she won the grand price at the Canadian Music Competition at age nine.
-She made her European debut in Lisbon at age 10, after which she spent three years touring through Spain, France and Hungary.
-At 13, she entered the Curtis Institute of Music in Philadelphia, studying under Felix Galimir and Arnold Steinhardt.
-After her graduation at 16, she moved on her own to become the youngest post-graduate student at the Moscow Conservatory.
-She’s also studied at the Guildhall School in London, the Mannes College of Music in New York, and the New England Conservatory in Boston.
+St John spent a year studying with Gérard Jarry in Paris.
+During this time, she won the grand prize at the Canadian Music Competition at age nine.

 While at the Curtis Institute of Music, St. John was sexually abused by one of her instructors, Jascha Brodsky.
-Her claims were dismissed at the time by the Curtis board, however after an investigation by law firm Cozen O’Connor into her claims were found credible, the Curtis board unanimously accepted the firm’s findings.
-St. John’s campaign to be heard shone a light into the dark world of institutional abuse, brought to light many more cases, and started to move classical music in a better direction.
+Initially, her claims were dismissed at the time by the Curtis board.
+An investigation by law firm Cozen O’Connor into her claims found them to be credible.
+After this investigation, the Curtis board unanimously accepted the firm’s findings.
+St. John’s campaign to be heard shone a light into the dark world of institutional abuse.
+Afterwards, many more cases were brought to light, and it started to move classical music in a better direction.

 In 1999, following her personal dissatisfaction with the marketing and production approach of larger recording companies, St. John founded an artist-owned record company called Ancalagon LLC, named after her pet iguana.
-Since then, she has released a number of albums, including a recording of the Bach Sonatas and Partitas for solo violin, a recording of Vivaldi’s Four Seasons and Piazzolla’s Four Seasons of Buenos Aires, and my personal favourite recording of the Hindson Violin Concerto.
+Since then, she has released a number of albums.
+These included a recording of the Bach Sonatas and Partitas for solo violin, a recording of Vivaldi’s Four Seasons and Piazzolla’s Four Seasons of Buenos Aires.
+My personal favourite is her recording of the Hindson Violin Concerto.

-St John also edits a lot of her own videos, so I’ve chosen this really interesting one of John Corigliano’s STOMP, which was written for Lara St. John, and she filmed around New York in many places that were special to Corigliano himself, as an 81st birthday present.
+St John also edits a lot of her own videos.
+Therefore, I’ve chosen this really interesting one of John Corigliano’s STOMP.
+This piece was written for Lara St John.
+She filmed the video around New York in many places that were special to Corigliano himself.
+Later, St John presented it to him as an 81st birthday present.

-Born into a musical family, Dutch violinist and violist Janine Jansen began to play the violin at age 6, studying with Coosje Wijzenbeek, Philippe Hirschhorn and Boris Belkin.
-She debuted at the Concertgebouw in 1997, and since then has been a huge star in Holland, having appeared with the Philharmonia Orchestra, Berlin Philharmonic, London Symphony Orchestra, New York Philharmonic, Philadelphia Orchestra and Cleveland Orchestra, amongst many others.
-She opened the BBC proms in 2005 with a performance of the Mendelssohn Violin Concerto, and was a featured artist of the 2014 BBC Proms.
+Next in our list of Modern Violinists is Janine Jansen.
+Born into a musical family, Dutch violinist and violist Janine Jansen began to play the violin at age 6.
+She started studying with Coosje Wijzenbeek, Philippe Hirschhorn and Boris Belkin.
+Jansen debuted at the Concertgebouw in 1997, and since then has been a huge star in Holland.
+She has appeared with orchestras in London, Berlin, New York, Philadelphia and Cleveland.
+Jansen opened the BBC proms in 2005 with a performance of the Mendelssohn Violin Concerto.
+She later performed as a featured artist of the 2014 BBC Proms.

-Jansen received the Dutch Music Prize in September 2003, and has won the Edison Classic Public Award four times, three Echo Awards, the Royal Philharmonic Society Instrumentalist award, and many others.
+Jansen received the Dutch Music Prize in September 2003.
+She has also won the Edison Classic Public Award four times, three Echo Awards, the Royal Philharmonic Society Instrumentalist award, and many others.
 She currently plays on a 1727 ‘Baron Deurbroucq’ Stradivarius on loan from Beare’s International Violin Society.